 Third Month: Immiticide Injection

 A month passed and we took her to the vet.
-They did a blood test to make sure there were not baby heartworms (which are the hardest to kill).
+They did a blood test to make sure there were not baby heartworms.
 Fortunately, she was negative and they proceeded with the treatment.
 They administrated her immticide.
 They took her temperature and shaved one side of her lower back around 1″ or 2″.
 They made us leave the room and after 10 minutes they made us come back.
 The injection goes behind their vertebrate and it’s very painful, so they had to muzzle her and tried their best to keep her steady.

 They gave us pain and anti-inflammatory medication.
 We could tell she was really in pain.
 We went home and we noticed that she didn’t know where or how to lay down.
 They told us to give her the medicine with food, but she was in so much pain that didn’t want to eat (She is really food driven and for her not to eat, she must have felt extremely sick).